Best Places to Visit in Dublin: Check Out Some Must-Visit Local Attractions

 Trinity College and the Book of Kells

-Start your exciting journey in Dublin by visiting the renowned Trinity College which is known as the home of the famous Book of Kells.
-This illuminated manuscript Latin contains the four Gospels of the New Testament along with the various texts and tables Apart from that you can explore the college’s cobbled squares and beautiful gardens for a taste of academic life in Dublin.
+Start your exciting journey in Dublin by visiting the renowned Trinity College, which is known as the home of the famous Book of Kells.
+This illuminated manuscript Latin, contains the four Gospels of the New Testament along with various texts and tables.
+Apart from that, you can explore the college’s cobbled squares and beautiful gardens for a taste of academic life in Dublin.
 You can also visit the library situated on the university campus and spend your time with your favourite books.

 Dublin Castle